Beagle123/visualruby/site/Download.md

 ##  Requirements

-* Ruby version 1.9.3 or greater
+* Ruby version 1.9.3 or greater (2.3.0 for Windows)

 * Glade Interface Designer for gtk3

 ## Install in Windows ![Windows](http://visualruby.net/img/windows_logo.jpg)

+*Note* Windows requires a later version of Ruby after 2.0.0.
+I know it works with 2.3.0+ Users have reported problems with 2.0.0 that have been fixed in later versions of Ruby.

 1. Install Ruby using [Ruby's one-click installer](http://rubyinstaller.org/downloads/) for windows.